Welcome to evergreen Valley college! What do we have to offer?

 What If I Have Visa Questions?

-We are here to help you at EVC's International Programs & Services with visa questions.
-While our staff is here to help, international students must also be familiar with and adhere to Immigration regulations, EVC student conduct, and enrollment requirements.
+We are here to help you.
+However; the international students must be familiar with and adhere to Immigration regulations, EVC student conduct, and enrollment requirements.

 Can I Take Online Courses?

 After one year of academic study you may take some online courses.
-Subject to approval from International Programs & Services.
+Subject to approval from International Student Program.

 How Many Units Do I Need to Take?

 In order to be in good status with your F-1 visa, you must enroll in and complete 12 units in the fall and spring semesters.
 Completing a course means passing the course with a "C" or better grade.
-You are not required to take courses in summer or in our January intersession, but can choose to enroll in these short term sessions.
-All coursework must be completed at EVC unless you have prior authorization from International Programs & Services.
+You are not required to take courses in summer or winter intersession/short semester.
+All coursework must be completed at EVC unless you have prior authorization from International Student Program.

 EVC accepts payments made by credit card, money order, or cash.
 No personal checks can be accepted.
 Students must pay tuition or may be dropped from their courses, resulting in notification to the USCIS.